-Pianos are sensitive, expensive pieces of equipment and moving a piano takes extreme care and caution both for the piano, you and your house.
+Pianos are sensitive, expensive pieces of equipment.
+Moving a piano takes extreme care and caution both for the piano, you and your house.
 The weight of the piano can be anywhere from 250 pounds to 1,000 pounds.
-Pianos are deceiving as they are heavy and awkward and yet inside that have over 100 small delicate parts that are sensitive to movement and fluctuations in temperature.
+Pianos are deceiving as they are heavy and awkward.
+Yet inside they have over 100 small delicate parts that are sensitive to movement and fluctuations in temperature.
 Moving a piano is an art form from the lifting, wrapping, container, moving, humidity, truck or ship.
 This is why you need a global logistics company.

 Having information ready before you began logistics for shipping your piano will aid you in getting the most accurate information.
-When speaking with a shipping and global logistics company, know the model, make, size, dimensions, and let them know if it is an upright or grand.
+When speaking with a shipping and global logistics company, know the model, make, size, and dimensions.
+Also, let them know if it is an upright or grand.

 The destination, whether it is across country or international, will impact the timeline, fees and determine if it is to be Truck, Air or Ocean Freight.
 The distance and the special care that will be required will also impact fees.

 A piano must be carefully packed and wrapped in padding.
-The piano also needs to be shipped in a crate that does not allow moisture in.
+Ship the piano in a crate that does not allow moisture in.

-The piano will be strapped to a skid board, which is bolted to a platform to make sure that it does not move during shipping.
+Strap the piano to a skid board.
+Which is bolted to a platform to make sure that it does not move during shipping.
 A skid board is a solid wood board covered in canvas with secure straps.
 The crate will then seal the piano in place.
-Any space between the piano and the crate will be packed with packing material so that there is absolutely no movement.
+Pack any space between the piano and the crate with packing material so that there is absolutely no movement.

 Is the piano being shipped internationally?
 If so, there are several factors that you need to be aware of.
-Typically, the piano fee is either be assessed by weight or volume.
+The piano fee is either assessed by weight or volume.
 The ideal assessment for you is volume as the weight will make the quote substantially more.

 Inquire about the import duties and taxes once the piano reaches the final destination.
 These fees depend on the government regulations of the country that you are shipping to.